Jonie90/MyPlaylist/README.md

 # MyPlaylist
-Playlist application built in Angular
+Playlist application built in Angular, fetching data from LastFM